anastasia-tsvetkova/anastasia-tsvetkova.github.io/cv.md

 ### Professional Service
 - Reviewer for ApJ.
 - Co-author of 700+ GCN circulars.
-- Organization of seminars for the [SFAR project](https://www.ioffe.ru/LEA/SF_AR/webinar.html) and HERMES science team.
+- Organization of seminars for the [SFAR project](https://www.ioffe.ru/LEA/SF_AR/webinar.html) and the HERMES science team.
 <!-- - SOC for COSPAR 2026 -->